dnviti/web-app-CAA/README.md

-# Web App CAA - Go Implementation
+# Web App CAA - Augmentative and Alternative Communication

-This is the Go implementation of the Web App CAA (Comunicazione Aumentativa e Alternativa), originally implemented in Node.js and Python.
-This Go server maintains exact functional parity with the original implementation while using modern Go frameworks and libraries.
+A modern web application for Augmentative and Alternative Communication (CAA/AAC), built with Go backend and React frontend.
+This application provides a comprehensive communication grid system with AI-powered language processing, user management, and administrative features.

 ## Project Structure